HackerOne: History

-Hackers earned $40 million in 2020 alone, contributing to reaching the milestone of $100 million paid out to hackers on the HackerOne platform.
-Nine hackers have earned over $1 million dollars on the platform since 2019, and one hacker passed the $2 million mark in 2020.

 In April 2022, HackerOne acquired PullRequest, a code-review-as-a-service platform.

 Funding

 In May 2014, HackerOne received $9 million (USD) in Series A funding from venture capital firm Benchmark.
 A $25 million Series B round was led by New Enterprise Associates.
 Angel investors include Salesforce CEO Marc Benioff, Digital Sky Technologies founder Yuri Milner, Dropbox chief executive Drew Houston and Yelp CEO Jeremy Stoppelman.
 A Series C round led by Dragoneer Investment Group netted $40 million in February 2017 for a total of $74 million in investments to date.
 In April 2017, European-based venture capital fund EQT Ventures invested in the $40 million Series C funding round.
 In 2019, the company raised $36 million in Series D funding led by Valor Equity Partners.

 U.S. Department of Defense Programs

 In March 2016, the U.S. Department of Defense (DoD) launched an initiative dubbed "Hack the Pentagon" using the HackerOne platform.
 The 24-day program resulted in the discovery and mitigation of 138 vulnerabilities in DoD websites, with over $70,000 (USD) in bounties paid to participating researchers.

 In October of the same year, DoD developed a Vulnerability Disclosure Policy (VDP), the first of its kind created for the U.S. government.
 The policy outlines the conditions under which cybersecurity researchers may legally explore front-facing programs for security vulnerabilities.
 The first use of the VDP launched as part of the "Hack the Army" initiative, which was also the first time this branch of the U.S. military welcomed hackers to find and report security flaws in its systems.

 The Hack the Army initiative resulted in 118 valid vulnerability reports; 371 participants, including 25 government workers and 17 military personnel, took part.
 Approximately $100,000 (USD) in total was awarded to participating researchers.

 In May 2017, DoD extended the program to "Hack the Air Force".
 This program led to the discovery of 207 vulnerabilities, netting more than $130,000 (USD) in paid bounties.
 As at the end of 2017, DoD had learned of and fixed thousands of vulnerabilities through their vulnerability disclosure initiatives.

+During August 2022, Defense Digital partnered with the U.S. Air Force at the Air Force Research Laboratory, Lawrence Berkley National Laboratory and USAG Fort Hunter Liggett with live hacking marathon called "Hack the Satellite," an event where hackers were required to hijack a satellite which was launched by the NASA.